starbeamjs/starbeam/workspace/docs/src/content/docs/start/introduction.md

 - Read [Install Starbeam](/start/install/) to choose packages for your app or library.
 - Read [Core concepts](/concepts/overview/) for the map of Starbeam's model.
+- Read [Collections and objects](/concepts/collections/) for the root-state shapes that match ordinary JavaScript data.
 - Read [Resources and lifecycle](/concepts/lifecycle/) when work needs setup, sync, or cleanup.
 - Read [Framework guides](/frameworks/overview/) to see how adapters connect this